radfordm-osu/radfordm-osu.github.io/valvevr/interactables/readme.md

 <hr>
-# User Interfaces
+# Objects
+The Object system covers a number of objects that can be interacted with.
+Users can experience some interesting interactive tasks in VWTS through this interactive object with the Oculus Quest 2 headset device.
-The User Interfaces system includes the following compoenents:<br />
+The Object system includes the following compoenents:<br />

 ## Components:
 - [Grab Spawner](/valvevr/interactables/grab-spawner)